AustroMelee/Austros-ATLA-World/docs/frontend architecture.md

     - Fixed width of 113px with responsive text sizing (`text-sm` for optimal fit)
     - Uses `flex-1 min-w-0` layout to ensure proper text truncation with ellipsis
     - Displays character name with `overflow-hidden text-ellipsis` for graceful handling of long names
+    - **Text Display Improvements (2025):** Removed deprecated `@tailwindcss/line-clamp` plugin in favor of built-in Tailwind utilities for better compatibility and performance
     - Shows nation icon alongside the name in a flex container
     - Displays badge/role information with fallback logic for different data locations
-  - **Expanded Modal:**
+  - **Expanded Modal Features (2025 Update):**
     - Full-screen, responsive modal overlay with detailed entity view
+    - **Nation-Colored Titles:** Card titles now use nation-specific colors (e.g., green for Earth Kingdom characters like Bosco)
+    - **Click-to-Close:** Users can click anywhere outside the content area to close the modal
+    - **Keyboard Navigation:** Escape key closes the modal with proper accessibility support
+    - **React Icons Consistency:** All icon displays use React Icons for consistent styling
-    - Large image display with scrollable text content
+    - Large image display with scrollable text content and custom CRT-themed scrollbars
     - Uses the `useImageFallback` hook for robust image handling
   - **Type:** `EnrichedEntity` (defined in `src/search/types.ts`)
   - Contains all top-level fields needed for display: `name`, `nation`, `role`, `slug`, `expandedView`, `image`, etc.